ChIP-Seq Spike-In Normalization

 Spike-in Chromatin

 • Spike-in Chromatin prepared from Schneider's Drosophila Line 2 (S2) cells is provided for 15 rxns of robust histone modification antibody targets.
-Spike-in Chromatin is provided at a concentration of 10 ng/µl.
+Refer to the lot-specific datasheet for the concentration.

 qPCR Primer Sets